edwardsmoses/edwardsmoses.com/_data/blog/2022-09-18-behind-the-scenes-working-with-me-what-it’s-like-as-my-client.md

 ## Launch

 I help the client set up the App on the Google Play Store and the Apple App store and help them get ready to launch the app.
-I usually share a list of requirements that each App stores need, so they can get them all prepared.
+I usually share a checklist of items that [Google Play Store](https://edwardsmoses.com/ultimate-checklist-for-successful-google-play-store-listing) and the [Apple App Store](https://edwardsmoses.com/guide-to-your-apple-store-listing/) needs, so they can get them all prepared.

 And when they are ready, we publish the app and launch it LIVE!